wevm/wagmi/docs/shared/getAccount-return-type.md

 - `'connected'` at least one connector is connected.
 - `'disconnected'` no connection to any connector.

-::: tip
+::: details You can use `status` to narrow the return type.
-You can use `status` to narrow the return type.
 For example, when `status` is `'connected'` properties like `address` are guaranteed to be defined.

 ```ts twoslash
 import { type GetAccountReturnType } from '@wagmi/core'